 At the Big Ten Championships, Perdue produced a 15.50 on floor exercise, while adding a 15.05 on vault.
 He advanced to the individual finals on both events, where he earned third place overall on vault with a 15.15 score.

-Returning to national competiton after earning All-American honors his freshman year, Perdue earned a score of 15.00 on vault, moving him through to the individual finals.
+Returning to national competition after earning All-America honors his freshman year, Perdue earned a score of 15.00 on vault, moving him through to the Individual Finals.

-On the final day of the NCAA Championships at the Individual Finals, Perdue produced a 15.175 on vault to place fourth and claim Nebraska’s first All-America award on the event since 2005.
+On the final day of the NCAA Championships, Perdue produced a 15.175 on vault to place fourth and claim Nebraska’s first All-America award on the event since 2005.

 Perdue also proved himself as a solid performer in the classroom by earning a spot on the Nebraska Scholar-Athlete Honor Roll during the fall semester of 2012.

 Perdue opened his Nebraska career by capturing first-team All-America honors on floor exercise in 2012.
-The Houston, Texas, native became the first Husker freshman since 2005 to claim All-America honors, while taking NU’s first All-America award on floor since 1999.
+He became the first Husker freshman since 2005 to claim All-America honors, while taking NU’s first All-America award on floor since 1999.

 Perdue finished fourth at the NCAA Individual Finals with a career-best 15.40 score on floor exercise.
 While he starred on the floor throughout the season, he also provided valuable contributions on vault and still rings.

 A consistent performer, Perdue posted scores of 15.00 or better on floor seven times in 2012.
 He also posted 12 vault scores of 14.00 or better, including a career-best 14.85 against Arizona State on March 4.
 He added a career-best 13.90 on still rings against Illinois and Minnesota on March 11.